How to buy Rio Tinto (RIO) shares

-Rio Tinto Group engages in finding, mining, and processing mineral resources worldwide.
-The company offers aluminum, silver, molybdenum, copper, diamonds, gold, borates, titanium dioxide, salt, iron ore, and uranium.
-It is also involved in the alumina production; primary aluminum smelting; bauxite mining; alumina refining; and ilmenite, rutile, and zircon mining, as well as provision of gypsum.
-Rio Tinto Group was founded in 1873 and is headquartered in London, the United Kingdom.
+Rio Tinto Group engages in exploring, mining, and processing mineral resources worldwide.
+The company offers aluminum, copper, diamonds, gold, borates, titanium dioxide, salt, iron ore, and uranium.
+It also owns and operates open pit and underground mines, mills, refineries, smelters, power stations, and research and service facilities.
+The company was founded in 1873 and is headquartered in London, the United Kingdom.

 Frequently asked questions

 How to invest in the Cosmos Exploration IPO